 Cycle Life and Cycle Rate

-The number of times the pressure switches will be activated will have a direct impact on its longevity.
-Inherent in their design, electromechanical pressure switches have moving parts that are subject to fatigue affected by factors like magnitude of pressure changes and temperature.
 Diaphragm switches will typically provide >500k cycles.
-A piston design pressure switches can typically provide >1 million cycles and is more reliable than a diaphragm design when subjected to frequent large pressure excursions, pressure surges and spikes.
+A piston design switch can typically provide >1 million cycles and is more reliable than a diaphragm design when subjected to frequent large pressure excursions, pressure surges and spikes.
 With no moving parts, solid state pressure switches wear is reduced, typically allowing >50 million cycles.

 The rate at which a pressure switches is cycled will also impact its longevity.
-An electromechanical pressure switches with a diaphragm works well for applications with a cycle rate of 25 per minute or less.
+An electromechanical switches with a diaphragm works well for applications with a cycle rate of 25 per minute or less.
 Piston design mechanical switches are usually suitable for up to 50 cycles per minute.
 With no moving parts to wear out, a solid state switch should be selected for applications requiring rates that exceed 50 cycles per minute.

 Accuracy